jiahaog/flt/README.md

 ## Why?

 Mainly for fun to learn Rust and more about the Flutter Engine.
-A possible use case could be for Flutter users to start playing around with Flutter quickly as it does not require any platform-specific or GUI specific dependencies; users would only need a terminal and it can even be used over SSH.
+It can also be a quick playground for Flutter without platform-specific or GUI specific dependencies; only a terminal is needed and it can even be used over SSH.

 ## Supported Platforms / Terminals